-“I think homes should be lovable; they should make us smile, and we should want to spend time there.” ~ Wendy Wrzos
+“I think homes should be lovable; should make you smile, and we should want to spend time there.” – Wendy Wrzos

-Many of you have been “house hunting” at one time or another and know the stress of finding the perfect house to make a home for your family.
-When my husband and I moved to the Chicago area in 1999, “house hunting” was quite the experience!
-There were so many factors that played into the decision of where we were going to live: cost, size, which suburb, commute time for my husband who worked downtown, a safe neighborhood, whether our furniture would fit, etc. Our Realtor showed us many houses.
-Finally we were shown a house that when I walked inside the front door, I teared up.
-Why?
-Because I knew I could make this house our home.
+Most of you have been house hunting at one time or another and know the stress of finding the perfect house that you can make a home.
+Thankfully our present house has been our home since 2004 but my husband and I have had several house hunting excursions through the years.
+Many factors played into the decision of where we would buy a house: location, neighborhood, commute time, cost, size, whether our furniture would fit, etc. I remember that feeling each time of finding just the right house that would work for our family.
 Was it perfect?
 No, but with a few décor changes and a little work it would be.
-Looking past the flaws, I knew we would love this house and make it home.
+Looking past the flaws, I knew we would love the house and make it our home.

-Moving as many times as I have, I’ve realized that even though I loved the house we were in, I could move and make a new home in a new place for my family as long as we were together.
-In the mobile society in which we live today, many of us will not get the chance to move into our ‘forever house,’ raise our families and welcome our grandchildren there.
-We will make several houses our homes in a lifetime.
+Through the many times we have moved (job related), I’ve realized that even though I loved the house we were in, I could move and make a new home in a new place for my family as long as we were together.
+In this mobile society in which we live today, many of you will not get the chance to move into your ‘forever house,’ raise your family or welcome grandchildren there.
+You will make several houses your home in your lifetime.

 - Make your home feel like you by honoring your taste.
-This can be done by painting the inside and the outside with the colors you love.
-Hanging your art, bringing in family heirlooms and accessorizing with things you love will make a house your home.
+This can be done by painting the inside and exterior with colors you love.
+Changing out the light fixtures, hanging your art, bringing in family heirloom pieces and accessorizing with things you love.

-- De-clutter and organize.
-I know…hard work.
-It’s worth it in the end and you will love how your home looks and how good you feel.
+- Declutter and organize.
+Yes, I know, it’s hard work but it’s worth it in the end and you will love how your home looks and feels.

-- Simplify.
-That doesn’t mean that you have to give up all your favorite things.
-It means to pare down and keep the things you really love, and let go of all the rest.
+- That doesn’t mean that you have to give up all your favorite things.
+It means to pare down and keep the things you really love, and let go of the rest.